Coupled-channel approach to isotensor $\pi\pi\pi$ scattering from lattice QCD: Formalism

 The quantity on the right represents a finite-volume equivalent of the three-body scattering amplitude obtained by discretizing all momenta in the three-body scattering amplitude $T(\sqrt{s})$, corresponding to a cubic box of size $L$ with periodic boundary conditions.
 Specifically, the allowed momenta are $\mathcal{S}_L=2\pi/L\cdot\mathds{Z}^3$ which means that in the finite-volume the \cref{eq:3b-scattering} becomes a matrix equation over the $\mathcal{S}_L\times HB$ space for the helicity/channel space $HB=\{\pi\rho(\lambda=-1),\pi\rho(\lambda=0),\pi\rho(\lambda=+1),\pi G(\lambda=0)\}$.
 Note that the helicity of the spinless $\pi\pi$ isobar $G$ is given by 0, which allows one to use the same Wigner-D formulas as for the $\rho$-meson.
 In this discretized form the equations occurring in \cref{eq:T3-integral-equation} can be solved directly leading together with the disconnected part to the following three-body quantization condition

-Here, $\langle\ldots\rangle_\Gamma$ denotes the projection to the irrep $\Gamma$.
+Here, $\langle\ldots\rangle_\Gamma$ denotes the projection to the irrep $\Gamma$ and $E_L=2L^3E_{\bm{p}}$ diagonal matrix with respect to channels and spectator momenta $\bm{p}\in\mathcal{S}_L$.
 Note that this corresponds to solving the discretized scattering equation in the plane-wave basis before projection to irreps, requiring a suitable labeling of involved three-momenta ${\bm p}_i$.
 For completeness we provide the explicit form of the quantities in \cref{eq:QC-tilde-method1} in the following.
 First, the elements of the one-pion exchange matrix read